 Accounting course for office workers, small-business accountants and owners, and those interested in the double-entry accounting system.
-Work includes development of basic principles underlying accounting procedures and discussion of techniques and records used in analyzing, classifying, recording, summarizing and reporting business transactions.
-Computers and other materials as appropriate will be utilized in the course.
+Work includes development of basic principles underlying accounting procedures and discussion of

-103 INTRODUCTION TO BUSINESS
+103 INTRODUCTION TO BUSINESS 3 (3-0)

 Survey, orientation and background course acquaints students with role of business enterprise.
 Deals with various areas of business and is designed to help students decide their field of specialization.